thomasbelliott/516-1/scaffolding1.md

 </p>
 </details>

-2. Write a program that asks the user for the distance in feet and converts it to meters.
+**2. Write a program that asks the user for the distance in feet and converts it to meters.**

 <details><summary>Solution</summary>
 <p>